Compliance

 Compliance approach:

-• Offer multiple assessment options (live coding interview, take-home projects, portfolio review)
+• Offer multiple assessment options (live coding interview, take-home projects, portfolio review) to provide alternatives.

 Best Practices for Staffing Agency Compliance